-The Roundatble Advocacy Fellowship is an innovative program designed for formerly incarcerated persons with lived experience navigating the criminal justice system.
+The Reentry Advocacy Fellowship is an innovative program designed for individuals with lived experience navigating the criminal justice system and reentering the community.

-Fellows work closely with the Roundtable Executive Committee and consultants to develop their leadership skills and become competent and professional advocates for criminal justice system-involved individuals.
+Fellows work closely with the Roundtable Executive Committee and consultants to develop their leadership skills and become competent and professional advocates for people with criminal justice system involvement.
 At the same time, Fellows help build capacity for the Roundtable by providing administrative, communications, planning, coordination, advocacy, and policy support.

-The Advocacy Fellowship plays a critical role in supporting the Reentry Advocacy Project (RAP), an affiliated group of formerly incarcerated men and women who meet monthly to provide support and connect to resources utilizing a mutual aid self-help model.
+The Advocacy Fellowship plays a critical role in supporting the Reentry Advocacy Project (RAP), an affiliated group of people with criminal justice system involvement who meet monthly to provide support and connect to resources utilizing a mutual aid peer support model.

 Spotlight on Past Fellows